 - Fingerprinting techniques that combine series of information retrieved from the browser or the device in order to distinguish a particular user during the successive visits to websites.

 What are third party cookies?
 Who are the recipients of the information?

 In relation to the type of cookies that we use in our services, we can differentiate depending on who manages them:

-- First-party cookies: they are created and managed by our own websites or web domains, the information obtained being managed directly or indirectly by us based on our own purposes.
+- First-party cookies: these are created and managed by our own websites or web domains and the information thus obtained is directly or indirectly managed by us according to our own purposes.

-- Third party cookies: cookies that are created and managed from other websites that, although not completely under our control, provide functions and features that we have decided to include on our website, such as: interactive maps, videos and multimedia elements, buttons to share on social media, ads, etc. These cookies are under the control of the third party that provides the corresponding function.
+- Third-party cookies: these cookies are created and managed from other websites that, although not completely under our control, provide functions and features that we have decided to include on our website, such as: interactive maps, videos and multimedia elements, buttons to share on social media, ads, etc. These cookies are under the control of the third party that provides the corresponding function.